 - It does not contain random numbers.

-- Visitors can read it properly and it’s easy to memorable.
+- Visitors can read it properly.

 - It helps search engines to better understand the topic.

 - Looks good on human eyes.